dpays/esteem8app.github.io/docs/work-the-system/README.md

  * [/tools](https://github.com/esteem8app/esteem8app.github.io/tree/master/docs/work-the-system/tools)
   * [Make strategy principles](https://github.com/esteem8app/esteem8app.github.io/blob/master/docs/work-the-system/tools/make-strategy-principles.md) how to make strategies ?
   * [Process strategy principles](https://github.com/esteem8app/esteem8app.github.io/blob/master/docs/work-the-system/tools/process-strategy-principles.md) how to apply strategies ?

+## More explanation

+The system definition is used to plan strategies to continuously improve it.

+The system goal is used to plan strategies to reach objectives defined.

+Tools are used to plan and use strategies.